ajoer/LocalGlobal/README.md

 * my [WikiRevParser package](https://github.com/ajoer/WikiRevParser)
 * my forked and re-worked version of the [Wikipedia API wrapper](https://github.com/ajoer/Wikipedia)

+The code is open source and free to use under the MIT license

 See visualization output examples, how to run and repo overview below.

 ## Visualization output examples